Which laptop should I get?

-These days, if a laptop has less than one USB 3.0 port on it, you probably ought to look at buying another laptop.
+These days, if a laptop has only one USB 3.0 port on it, you probably ought to look at buying another laptop.
 Ideally, you should look for a laptop that has at least a couple of these USB 3.0 ports.
 They're the most common connector port in the industry and, while you can find a dongle for anything on Amazon, it's usually a better bet to just make sure your next laptop has them.

 In addition to the baseline utility you get from USB ports (which allow you to plug in an external hard or SSD drive and backup your data or use conventional mouse or a fancy keyboard with your laptop), USB 3.0 is about ten times faster than USB 2.0.
 This means that data transfers over USB 3.0 take significantly less time.

 Many modern peripherals also tend to deliver the best performance on or require USB 3.0 to function at all.